Briar Cliff University: Athletics

 The Briar Cliff athletic teams are called the Chargers.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2002–03 academic year.

 Briar Cliff competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, track & field and wrestling, while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.

-Over 500 student-athletes have represented Briar Cliff in intercollegiate competition.
 Since 1966, Briar Cliff University athletics have been represented in 10 national championships, 12 GPAC championships, and 61 NAIA tournament appearances.
-Further, the Chargers have claimed 210 All-Americans and 564 scholar athletes.
+Additionally, the Chargers have produced 210 All-Americans.

-In 2021, the Chargers received a perfect Champions of Character score from the NAIA, one of only 16 schools nationwide to earn this honor.
+In 2021, the Chargers received a perfect Champions of Character score from the NAIA, one of only 16 schools nationwide to do so.

 Basketball

-Both men's and women's basketball have strong traditions at Briar Cliff.
-The Women's Basketball has made countless appearances in the NAIA Women's Basketball tournament.
-The most recent national appearance was in the 2012–2013 season, and they reached the Final Four the year before that.
+The Chargers most recently appeared at the nationals in the 2012–2013 season, reaching the Final Four the season before.
 The Men's basketball program won the GPAC regular season and tournament title in 2015–2016.
-They have been to the NAIA National Tournament twenty-one times.
-The last being in the 2018–2019 season, where they made it to the Elite 8 before being eliminated.
+They have been to the NAIA National Tournament twenty-one times, the last being in the 2018–2019 season, where they made it to the Elite 8.